M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: User Study

 \subsection{Study Design}

-We conducted an online evaluation to assess the three research questions.
-Participants ($n = 105$) were recruited via online platform and assigned to one of seven experimental conditions (15 participants per condition).
-For the memory and coordination conditions, participants viewed two videos (with- and without-condition) within the same session.
+We conducted a controlled observer study to assess the three research questions.
+Participants (n = 105) were assigned to one of seven experimental blocks, with 15 participants in each block.
+The five personality blocks used separate participant groups, whereas the memory and coordination blocks used paired within-participant comparisons.
 Each session lasted approximately 10 minutes and involved watching pre-recorded interaction videos followed by a questionnaire.
-We adopted a video-based observer approach for two main reasons.
-First, it enables strict experimental control by minimizing confounds from robot motion, environmental conditions, and interaction timing inherent in live deployments; using pre-recorded videos ensures all participants observe identical interactions, so differences in responses can be attributed directly to the manipulated variables.
-Second, the online setup enables us to recruit a sufficiently large and diverse participant pool to support reliable comparisons.
+We adopted a video-based observer approach to enable strict experimental control by minimizing confounds from robot motion, environmental conditions, and interaction timing present in live deployments.
+Using pre-recorded videos ensures all participants observe identical interactions, so differences in responses can be attributed directly to the manipulated variables.
 The study protocol was approved by the Institutional Review Board (IRB).